 May a non-state/university employee drive a state vehicle?
 Are they protected against liability claims if they do?

 A non-state/university employee may drive a state owned vehicle if authorized by the appropriate person in the State agency.
 Anyone driving a university owned vehicle with authorization on state business is considered an agent and is covered through the Commonwealth of Virginia's Risk Management Plan.

-Will I be covered if I have a vehicle accident in my own personal vehicle while on College business?
+Will I be covered if I have a vehicle accident in my own personal vehicle while on university business?

 No. The owner of a vehicle is financially responsible for losses due to the operation of that vehicle.
 See Section V of the Vehicle Use Policy.